 Minimum terrarium size for desert iguanas

-The absolute minimum enclosure size for a single desert iguana is 36”L x 24”W x 24”H. However, if you can provide larger, your pet will absolutely appreciate and use the extra space!
+The absolute minimum enclosure size for a single desert iguana is 36”L x 24”W x 24”H. However, if you can provide larger, such as a 48" x 24" x 24", your pet will absolutely appreciate and use the extra space!

 Cohabiting multiple desert iguanas in the same enclosure is possible if you do it right, although there’s no guarantee that the individuals you choose will get along.
 Females are most likely to get along, and males should never be housed together.
 If you choose to cohab, you will need a larger enclosure to make sure each lizard has its own space.